erpc-io/eRPC/README.md

    at runtime.

 ## Short-term TODOs
- * How to we detect and handle out-of-order/duplicate control packets (credit returns and request-for-response)?
-These are sent only for large RPCs, so we don't have to be thrifty.
  * RFR sending needs to be paced, so we cannot use `send_rfr_now`.
  * Handle `poll_cq` and `post_send` failures in IBTransport.
 Do it by moving RpcDatapathErrCode from rpc.h to common.h, and using it in IBTransport.